BrianHicks/brianthicks.com/content/post/sets-filter.md

 ---

-This week in [the Sets series]({{< ref "post/sets-intro.md" >}}), we're going to look at `filter.` It does the same thing as `List.filter`, except using our sets.
+This week in [the Sets series]({{< ref "post/sets-intro.md" >}}), we'll look at `filter.` It does the same thing as `List.filter`, except using our sets.
-We'll have it take a function that checks whether we should include a value, and use the output of that function to filter the values from the set.
+We'll have it take a function that checks whether we should include a value and use the output of that function to filter the values from the set.

 <!--more-->

-Of course, we can't remove values at random without unbalancing our sets, so we'll use `foldl` with `insert` to keep our set balanced:
+We can't remove values at random without unbalancing our sets, so we'll use `foldl` with `insert` to keep our set balanced:

 ```elm
 filter : (comparable -> Bool) -> Set comparable -> Set comparable